daniboyr/daniboyr/README.md

 ### Hello, world! 👋

-- 🎓 8º - Information System / IT;
+- Senior Year Graduation in Information System / IT;
-- 🎯 A future Tech Lead;
+- Future Tech Lead;
-- 🌎 From BR to the world!
+- From BR to the world! 🇧🇷🌎

 <div style="display: inline_block"><br>